Market anarchism: Terminology issues

 Due to contending definitions of the terms 'markets' and 'capitalism' which are not used by free-market anti-capitalists, anarcho-capitalism has been referred to synonymously as "free-market anarchism," but the ideologies differ significantly.
-The Center for a Stateless Society (C4SS), which Kevin Carson is associated with, is one such group of free-market anti-capitalists.
-As is Samuel Edward Konkin III's agorism, a tendency associated with left-libertarianism.
+The Center for a Stateless Society (C4SS), which Kevin Carson is associated with, is one such group of free-market anti-capitalists; as is Samuel Edward Konkin III's agorism, a tendency associated with left-libertarianism.

 Some writers, such as Iain McKay, have been skeptical of this conceptual nomenclature on the grounds that it still leads to misunderstandings about its similarity to anarcho-capitalists.
+The dispute is not merely semantic; Carson and McKay argue that using "market anarchism" as a synonym of anarcho-capitalism overshadows a distinct, left-wing, anti-capitalist tradition of free market thought stretching back to Proudhon.